HSBNE-Archive/Policy/Rules/Rules.md

 4.  #### Powers

     1. The association has the powers of an individual.
-    2. The association may, for example—
+    2. The association may, for example -

         1.  enter into contracts; and
         2.  acquire, hold, deal with and dispose of property; and